-Over the last few years tool shops located in Western Europe have increased their competitive presence in North America.
-These organizations had been struggling in their home markets where economic conditions were relatively weak while the weakening Euro against the US dollar also made their exports to North America more competitive.
-In North America they have largely competed on the basis of price, without offering the level of engineering, design or production support Exco typically offers.
-Competitive pressures from European tool shops in North America has become less pronounced through the past year as economic conditions have improved in Europe.
-As well, the Euro has generally strengthened against the US dollar relative to the past few years, which has reduced the competitiveness of European tool shops.
+Over the last five years tool shops located in Western Europe have increased their competitive presence in North America.
+These organizations had been struggling in their home markets where economic conditions were relatively weak.
+However, the weakening Euro against the US dollar made their exports to North America more competitive.
+In North America, Western European tool shops have largely competed on the basis of price, without offering the level of engineering, design or production support Exco typically offers.
+Competitive pressures from European tool shops in North America has become less pronounced in more recent years as economic conditions have improved in Europe but the Euro remains depressed against the US dollar, so the competition continues.

-Moulds are produced and maintained at the Company's Exco Engineering division in Newmarket, Ontario and Edco Inc. located in Toledo, Ohio.
-The Company also has a tool shop at the Excoeng Mexico located in Querétaro, Mexico.
-These divisions currently employ approximately 251 people.
-Approximately 65 are salaried and 186 are hourly.
+Moulds are produced and maintained at the Company's Exco Engineering division in Newmarket, Ontario, Edco Inc. located in Toledo, Ohio and at Excoeng Mexico located in Querétaro, Mexico.
+These divisions currently employ approximately 238 people.
+Approximately 65 are salaried and 173 are hourly.
 Excoeng Mexico has 28 hourly production staff represented by Sindicato Nacional De Trabajadores, Empleados, Operadores, de la Industria Automotriz.
-The Company believes that it is the largest independent manufacturer of large aluminum die-cast moulds in North America.
+The Company believes that it is the largest independent manufacturer of large die-cast moulds in North America.